cmskit/core/admin/readme.md

 ## Description

-this is the Place for Admin Wizards
+This is the place for admin wizards